 Improvements to My Organization:

 Faculty, staff and students can collaborate with their peers on and off campus.
 Members of the University community have found many creative ways to use the platform.
 In some cases, they were able to really streamline processes and in others they were able to do things they never could before.
+Some units have migrated their content and processes from on premises storage to Box, saving money and time, and putting the power of collaboration into the hands of the users instead of requiring admin intervention.

 Room for Improvement: